Air traffic controller

 An air traffic controller (ATC) is a person responsible for the coordination of air traffic within controlled airspace.
 Typically they work in area control centers or control towers, where they monitor aircraft movements and maintain direct communication with the pilots.

 The profession dates back to the early 20th century, evolving alongside advances in aviation and radar technology to meet the growing demands of air travel.

 It is considered to be highly demanding and stressful, requiring continuous decision-making and adaptability, often under time pressure.
 Factors such as unfavorable work schedules, high responsibility and the reliability of equipment further influence workload and stress levels.
 Despite these challenges, the role offers competitive salaries and strong job security, which are often cited as key benefits.

 History

 Origins

-Archie League on duty at Saint-Louis Airport with his equipment such as signaling flags stored in a wheelbarrow.
+Archie League on duty at St. Louis Airport with his equipment such as signaling flags stored in a wheelbarrow.

 A Women's Auxiliary Air Force Corporal watching an aircraft approach from a control tower during World War II.
 On the table are a radio receiver, hand-held Aldis signalling lamp, and log book.

 Air traffic controlling dates to the early 1920s in the UK; the first control tower was established on 25 February 1920 at Croydon Airport.
 In 1922 Jimmy Jeffs was issued the first Air Traffic Control License.
 In the US, Archie League is regarded as the first air traffic controller and was hired by the city of St. Louis in 1929 to prevent collisions.
 Early controllers relied on simple visual signaling methods such as flags to communicate with pilots.